 The first two varieties Art planted were Zinfandel and Barbera because he loved the red wines made from these two varieties.
 Barbera is a red Italian grape which is the third most planted variety in Italy as of the year 2000.

 Art’s first harvest was in 1975.
-One of his first customers was Gary Eberle who purchased the Barbera grapes.
-He sold to other local winemakers and to other individuals who bought boxes of grapes for their own at-home winemaking.
+One of his first customers was his friend Gary Eberle, the partner and winemaker at Estrella River Winery who introduced Art to the small but growing group of winemakers in the Paso Robles area.
+Art sold to other local winemakers and to other individuals who bought boxes of grapes for their own at-home winemaking.

 From 1975 to 1982 Art and Lei continued commuting to Paso Robles on the weekends, growing and selling grapes.
 In the early 1980s Art developed plans for expanding his vineyard and planting the land on the other side of the creek.
 His parents were aging and were no longer able to work the vineyards.
 Joe Ballisteros was hired as the vineyard manager in the early 1980s and worked on the property through 1995.
 Joe and his wife Bea lived on the property in the little two-bedroom apartment attached to the garage and watched over Arthur and Marguerite.
 The labor contractor was Lazaro Morones, Tobin James’ father-in-law.